faisalfs10x/faisalfs10x.github.io/_posts/HTB/2020-06-15-htbMonteverde.md

 ---
 layout: single
-title: Monteverde - Hack The Box
+title: Monteverde write-up
 excerpt: "Monteverde was an Active Directory box on the easier side that requires enumerating user accounts then password spraying to get an initial shell.
 Then we find more credentials looking around the box and eventually find the MSOL account password which we use to get administrator access."
 date: 2020-06-15
 classes: wide
 header:
-  teaser: /assets/images/htb-writeup-monteverde/monteverde_logo.png
+  teaser: /assets/images/htb-writeup-monteverde/intro.png
   teaser_home_page: true
   icon: /assets/images/hackthebox.webp
 categories: